To better understand which one will meet your needs and budget, it helps to know how they operate.

 - The blower distributes this heat through the ductwork

-So, is the Furnace or Heat Pump More Efficient?
+Is a Furnace or Heat Pump More Efficient?

 A heat pump also doubles as an air conditioner.
 It reverses course, extracting heat from the inside and replacing it with cool air in the summer.